Computer terminal

 The function of a terminal is typically confined to transcription and input of data; a device with significant local, programmable data-processing capability may be called a "smart terminal" or fat client.
 A terminal that depends on the host computer for its processing power is called a "dumb terminal" or a thin client.
 In the era of serial (RS-232) terminals there was a conflicting usage of the term "smart terminal" as a dumb terminal with no user-accessible local computing power but a particularly rich set of control codes for manipulating the display; this conflict was not resolved before hardware serial terminals became obsolete.

 The use of terminals decreased over time as computing shifted from command line interface (CLI) to graphical user interface (GUI) and from time-sharing on large computers to personal computers and handheld devices.
 Today, users generally interact with a server over high-speed networks using a Web browser and other network-enabled GUI applications.

 Today, a terminal emulator application provides the capabilities of a physical terminal allowing interaction with the operating system shell and other CLI applications.
+Examples of modern terminal emulators include xterm, GNOME Console, Konsole, Terminal, Windows Terminal, and PuTTY.